JorisVdBos/Data-Cleaning-Assignment/CodeBook.md

 accelerometerY1 to accelerometerY128 - extracted from "total_acc_y_test" and "total_acc_y_train"
 column 1026 to 1154:
 accelerometerZ1 to accelerometerZ128 - extracted from "total_acc_z_test" and "total_acc_z_train"

+# averagePersonActivity
+subjectID - The subject's ID that performed the test. activity - The activity the subject was performing. feature - Name of the feature average - The average of the feature, while the subject was performing the activity